ETAA Partners with Gregg, Harrison, Marion, Panola, Rusk, and Upshur Counties

 If interested in learning more on how to get a wristband for your loved one, contact ETAA at 903-230-8001.

-This conference was partially funded by Health and Human Services Commission
+The training in Gregg, Harrison & Marion counties was partially funded by Health and Human Services Commission

 Tips to Prevent Wandering